bornsql/sql2xls/README.md

 One file is created per database, including the master database.

-## Licence

-This project uses the MIT licence.

 ## Dependencies

 - JSON.NET (for parsing config files and SQL Server results)
 - ClosedXML (for generating the Excel output)
 - Costura.Fody (for generating a single assembly file)

+## Licence

+- This project uses the MIT licence.
+- Newtonsoft.Json is copyright (c) 2007 James Newton-King
+- ClosedXML is copyright (c) 2016 ClosedXML
+- Fody.Costura is copyright (c) 2012 Simon Cropp and contributors

 ## Future plans